6 Deer Species That Are Kept as Pets

 Deer as Pets

 Interest in keeping deer as pets might have risen in popularity among the general public due to the old Disney film Bambi and the recent movie Frozen.
-Deer can be cute but can they really be kept as pets?
+Deer can be cute, but can they really be kept as pets?

 In the United States, most captive deer are ranch-raised, and this can be considered a type of pet ownership.
 However, they are typically bred for their meat or for the purpose of providing hunting opportunities in large preserves.
-Raising deer can prove more profitable than traditional livestock because they consume less fodder, are less damaging to pastures, mature faster and can reproduce for 20 years in captivity.
+Raising deer can prove more profitable than traditional livestock because they consume less fodder, are less damaging to pastures, mature faster, and can reproduce for 20 years in captivity.

 Some people do keep deer as private pets, however.
-There is one small species, the muntjac deer, that can be kept as a house pet in a similar vain as a dog.
+There is one small species, the muntjac deer, that can be kept as a house pet in a similar vein as a dog.
 Those who are lucky enough to live in a state where keeping native deer is legal sometimes find themselves adopting abandoned wild white-tailed deer.
 Deer can actually make wonderful pets with the right owners.
 When they are raised by humans and socialized with humans, they are not "wild animals."

 1. Sitka Deer

 Best exotic pet?
 In a recent study, Dutch scientists analyzed 90 mammal species for pet "suitability" in response to a Dutch national animal welfare policy that took effect in 2013.
-The policy stated that people can only own 'production' animals or animals that require no special knowledge or skills.
-Through statistical methods they determined that the 'best pets' outside of dogs, cats, and other conventional pets are the sika deer, agile wallaby, Tamar wallaby, llama and Asian palm civet.
+The policy stated that people can only own "production" animals or animals that require no special knowledge or skills.
+Through statistical methods, they determined that the "best pets" outside of dogs, cats, and other conventional pets are the sika deer, agile wallaby, Tamar wallaby, llama, and Asian palm civet.